These docs track the main branch and may describe unreleased features. The stable documentation lives at docs.docker.com.

 Thinking and Tool Details

-Reasoning/thinking blocks are collapsed by default.
+Reasoning/thinking blocks are collapsed by default and carry a Thinking header badge.
 When collapsed, the TUI shows a short preview and compact tool summaries.
 Expand a block to see the full thinking content and the real tool renderers, including detailed tool output such as file edit diffs.

 To start new sessions with thinking/tool blocks expanded by default, set expand_thinking in your user config: